 MRI is a non-invasive imaging technology that produces three dimensional detailed anatomical images without the use of damaging radiation.
-It is often used for disease detection, diagnosis, and treatment of the rotational axis of protons found in the water that makes up living tissues.
+It is often used for disease detection, diagnosis, and treatment monitoring.
+It is based on sophisticated technology that excites and detects the change in the direction of the rotational axis of protons found in the water that makes up living tissues.